 Collection — Box 1:

-Overview The State of Georgia Cherokee Land Lottery land grant collection includes a single land grant issued by the state of Georgia to Richard Banks in 1846.
+Scope and Contents The State of Georgia Cherokee Land Lottery land grant collection includes a single land grant issued by the state of Georgia to Richard Banks in 1846.

 Collection — Multiple Containers